sreejithag/wireguard_vpn_server_setup_script/README.md

 **Example** `bash wireguard.sh 2 `

-This will genarate 2 client config files client1.conf and client2.conf
+This will generate 2 client config files client1.conf and client2.conf

 ### Adding more clients